OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 :oep-icon-info: **After reading the sections of this module, you will know**

-- which skills are needed for OEO development,
+- which skills you need for OEO development,
 - how the OEO development process works and
 - how to participate in OEO development.